-Continued Cost Reductions and Efficiencies
+Cost Reductions and Efficiencies

-In Fiscal Year 2012 (beginning July 1, 2011), the agency's annual operating budget was reduced from \$8.5 million to the current level, \$5.6 million, with a related reduction of about half of the staff.
+In Fiscal Year 2012 (beginning July 1, 2011), the Agency's annual operating budget was reduced from \$8.5 million to the current level, \$5.64 million.
+This led to a reduction of about half of the Agency's staff.
 The Consumers' Counsel has continued to serve Ohioans, consistent with this reduced budget.
 Cost reductions that were developed at that time are continuing, as are our efforts for more efficiencies.
 The continuing cost reductions from the decreased budget include: the earlier workforce reductions (several dozen positions); closing the consumer call center; and reducing floor space from the rent.
-I am grateful to the Consumers' Counsel's staff for their work ethic and productivity in our services to Ohioans.
+I am grateful to the Consumers' Counsel's staff for their dedication and productivity in our services to Ohioans.

 In addition, there are new efficiencies through technology upgrades.
 An example is the Administration's centralizing of IT licensing.
-The agency also has endeavored to deploy contract services for technical expertise where effective in lieu of hiring salaried personal services.
-And we use our Twitter account and YouTube videos to reach more Ohioans.
+The Agency also has endeavored to deploy contract services for technical expertise where effective in lieu of hiring salaried personal services.
+And we use our website, Twitter account and YouTube videos to reach more Ohioans.